 5.4.4 Scheduling Request

-The Scheduling Request (SR) is used for requesting UL-SCH resources for new transmission.
+The SR is used for requesting UL-SCH resources for new transmission.

 The MAC entity may be configured with zero, one, or more SR configurations.
 An SR configuration consists of a set of PUCCH resources for SR across different BWPs and cells.
 For a logical channel or for SCell beam failure recovery (see clause 5.17) and for consistent LBT failure recovery (see clause 5.21), at most one PUCCH resource for SR is configured per BWP.